 ~ 17 Mio. passengers

-Obviously the Prague Václav Havel Airport is the busiest airport in Czech republic, the airport is located about 10 km west of the Prague center, from the airport you can get to the centre of town in 30 minutes, read how to here.
+Obviously the Prague Václav Havel Airport is the busiest airport in Czech republic, the airport is located about 10 km west of the Prague center in the Prague-Ruzyne area.
+From the airport, you can get to the centre of town in 30 minutes, read how to here.
 The Airport serves as a main hub for Czech airlines and is an important base for Wizz air and Ryanair, in total more than 50 airlines operate lines from over 100 cities to the airport in Prague.
 If you fly to Prague and need to continue to other cities in Czech Republic you can do so from Prague railway station or e.g from the Florence bus station from both you have connection to all larger cities in the country as well as several international destinations.

 Brno Airport – IATA code BRQ